-Answer: The U.S. citizens need a U.S. passport for air travel to Canada, Mexico and all other international destinations.
+Answer: All U.S. citizens need a U.S. passport for air travel to Canada, Mexico and all other international destinations.
 You do not need a passport for travel to U.S. territories such as Puerto Rico, U.S. Virgin Islands, Guam and American Samoa.
 Passport requirements are subject to change, so always check the requirements before making travel plans.

 Passport application processing times have increased due to the high volume of new requests.
 Expedited service takes 3-4 weeks and Routine service takes 10 weeks for new passports from the date of application.

 Question: I’m going to Europe for the first time, do you have any tips?